-To understand speed reading you need to understand the science behind how the eyes works when you read.
+To understand speed reading you need to understand the science behind how the eyes work when you read.
 I don’t want to dive into that now as it’s beyond the scope of the article, but the key thing to take from this is that the technique I’ve suggested is scientifically proven to increase speed reading.

 It is called Rapid Serial Visual Presentation (RSVP)

 In rapid serial visual presentation, words are shown one-by-one in quick succession, rather than being all on the page in a block of text.
-It’s easy to be skeptical that something so simple would have such a big effect on reading speed, but studies have shown that using Rapid Serial Visual Presentation helps increase reader’s reading speed because it trains the brain to stop reading out loud inside their head (subvocalization), and suppresses the tendency for eyes to backtrack the line while reading and searching for the end of the sentence.
+It’s easy to be sceptical that something so simple would have such a big effect on reading speed, but studies have shown that using Rapid Serial Visual Presentation helps increase reader’s reading speed because it trains the brain to stop reading out loud inside their head (subvocalization), and suppresses the tendency for eyes to backtrack the line while reading and searching for the end of the sentence.

-Start at 200 wpm (or the speed you feel comfortable and comprehension is roughly 100%) then work on increasing it, ideally you want to reach 300 wpm for the UCAT.
+Start at 200 wpm (or the speed you feel comfortable and comprehension is roughly 100%) then work on increasing it, ideally, you want to reach 300 wpm for the UCAT.

 For more ways to read faster checkout the video below from Thomas Frank.
 He shares 5 other ways to read fast.